awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 **CloudHSM cluster ID**
 Where: Cryptographic configuration tab
 The cluster ID of the AWS CloudHSM cluster that contains the key material for the KMS key\.
-This field appears only when the KMS key is created in an AWS KMS [custom key store](custom-key-store-overview.md)\.
+This field appears only when the KMS key is created in a [custom key store](custom-key-store-overview.md)\.
 If you choose the CloudHSM cluster ID, it opens the **Clusters** page in the AWS CloudHSM console\.

 **Custom key store ID**
 Where: Cryptographic configuration tab
 The ID of the [custom key store](custom-key-store-overview.md) that contains the KMS key\.
-This field appears only when the KMS key is created in an AWS KMS custom key store\.
+This field appears only when the KMS key is created in a custom key store\.
 If you choose the custom key store ID, it opens the **Custom key stores** page in the AWS KMS console\.

 **Custom key store name**
 Where: Cryptographic configuration tab
 The name of the [custom key store](custom-key-store-overview.md) that contains the KMS key\.
-This field appears only when the KMS key is created in an AWS KMS custom key store\.
+This field appears only when the KMS key is created in a custom key store\.

+**Custom key store type**
+Where: Cryptographic configuration tab
+Indicates whether the custom key store is an [AWS CloudHSM key store](keystore-cloudhsm.md) or an [external key store](keystore-external.md)\.
+This field appears only when the KMS key is created in a [custom key store](custom-key-store-overview.md)\.

 **Description**
 Where: General configuration section